stevesimmons/pydata-ams2017-pandas-and-dask-from-the-inside/README.md

 Please update your local copies on the morning of the tutorial to make sure your version matches the final ones I am presenting.

-The main files are:
+The main files for Part I are:

-* `pfi.pdf` or `pfi.pptx`- Presentation slides.
+* `slides-1-pandas-from-the-inside.pdf` or `slides-1-pandas-from-the-inside.pdf`- Presentation slides.
 As some slides are quite detailed, you may want to download these to follow along on your own laptop/tablet.

-* `pfi.ipynb` - Jupyter notebook with code from the slides plus some further explanation.
+* `pandas-from-the-inside.ipynb` - Jupyter notebook
+with code from the slides plus some further explanation.
 Download this if you have Jupyter installed on your laptop.
 Otherwise you can view the rendered notebook here on GitHub.